victor-m-p/cultural-landscapes/README.md

 * ```data/analysis```: files used for the DRH analysis in ```/analysis``` some of them created from ```/preprocessing```.

 Raw data from the DRH (i.e. pre-curation) is not provided given size limits.
 This might be available upon request.
+Everything after subset curation is provided.

 ### ```/fig```
 Figures for "Inferring Cultural Landscapes with the Inverse Ising Model".
 Currently only the figures for ```5.
 Results: The Database of Religious History``` (see ```/DRH``` for code).